testrepo4747/identification/gan-bert/readme.md

-# GAN-BERT for Identifying Security Issues in Commit Messages
+# GAN-BERT for Identifying Security-related Commits

 This folder contains code for training and testing GAN-BERT to identify security issues in commit messages using labeled and unlabeled data.